Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Conclusion

 Finally, our model suggests that the clump detected by ALMA at 52 au in TW Hydrae disc is consistent with the envelope around an embedded 10-20 $M_{\oplus}$ planet.
-The observed flux, the spectral index dip, and the tentative spirals are all consistent with our model with the embedded planet.
+The observed flux, the spectral index dip, and the tentative spirals are all consistent with our embedded planet model.
 Since the planet is embedded in a dusty disc with mm-sized pebbles, the planet may be accreting pebbles from the disc.
 The derived pebble accretion rate can double the core mass over 1 Myrs.
-The luminosity from the pebble accretion is comparable to the luminosity from KH contraction, and is also consistent with observations.
-Future ALMA and ngVLA observations may reveal these low-mass planets ($\gtrsim$8 $M_{\oplus}$) beyond 10 au, shedding light on core accretion theory (e.g. pebble accretion) and even constraining the planet formation theory through the ``protoplanet'' population.
+The luminosity from the pebble accretion is comparable to the luminosity from KH contraction, and is also consistent with observations. { With a moderate ALMA integration time, TW Hydrae is the only source that we can detect the envelopes around low-mass planets.
+It is the closest protoplanetary disc so that its disc scale height can be resolved by more than 1 beam with enough sensitivity.
+It is also a face-on system, and the disc region at $\sim$50 au is marginally optically thin.
+Finding a low-mass planet candidate in the only system where we can potentially detect such planets implies that these low-mass embedded planets could be common in protoplanetary discs. } Future ALMA and ngVLA observations may reveal these low-mass planets ($\gtrsim$8 $M_{\oplus}$) beyond 10 au, shedding light on core accretion theory (e.g. pebble accretion) and even constraining the planet formation theory through the ``protoplanet'' population.